 HLRS strives to follow and advance best practices in high-performance computing.
-In recognition of policies and procedures it has implemented for environmental management and energy management, HLRS has achieved official certification under the following standards.
+In recognition of policies and procedures it has implemented for environmental management, energy management, and information security, HLRS has achieved official certification under the following standards.

 ISO 14001 is an internationally recognized standard for the implementation of a comprehensive sustainability management system.
 At HLRS, these efforts impact all levels of the organization, including: